-You can learn more below.
-You can also find additional information on our Anxiety Blog as well as in the Helpful Links section.
+You can learn more about the anxiety and OCD disorders that we treat below.
+You can also find additional information on our Anxiety Blog and in the Helpful Links section.

 Obsessive-Compulsive Disorder (OCD)

 One of the most common mental health problems, OCD has been popularized on TV shows such as Oprah, Hoarders, and The OCD Project.
 Once thought rare, we now know that OCD affects about 3 out of every 100 people, making it the fourth most common mental disorder.
 About half of those with OCD develop their symptoms in childhood.

 As the name suggests, OCD consists of two main symptoms: unwanted, intrusive thoughts (obsessions) and compulsive behaviors (compulsions) that reduce the anxiety and distress associated with obsessive thoughts.

 - Violent, sexual or blasphemous thoughts that lead to avoidance, reassurance-seeking or other behaviors (also known as "Pure O" OCD)

 - Fears of contamination (i.e., AIDS, germs, or other contaminants) often resulting in excessive washing, cleaning, or avoidance.

 - A need for symmetry that leads to ordering or arranging compulsions

 - Hoarding of unneeded items that causes interference in the use of living or work space

 - Checking OCD that results from excessive doubt (checking locks, driving back to see if you caused an accident)